tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

 #### Global Reset

-Before adding `marging`s,`padding`s and other properties to elements on the page we should remove all default instaces of these properties' values as follows:
+Before adding `marging`s,`padding`s and other properties to elements on the page we should remove/set all default instaces of these properties' values as follows:

 ```css
 * {